National Autonomous University of Mexico, Faculty of Veterinary Medicine and Animal Husbandry

 Mexico City, Mexico

-- Justo Sierra Méndez founded the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, or UNAM) in 1910.
+Justo Sierra Méndez founded the National Autonomous University of Mexico (Universidad Nacional Autónoma de México, or UNAM; English language site) in 1910.
 As reflected in the University Foundational Act, issued on May 26, 1910, Sierra was clear that the university’s scientific purpose should be separate from politics.
-He “insisted on the secular nature of the university that would strive to follow the scientific method in the pursuit of knowledge.”1 President Porfirio Diaz officially inaugurated the university on September 22, 1910.
+According to a history of the school’s origin, Sierra "insisted on the secular nature of the university that would strive to follow the scientific method in the pursuit of knowledge.”
+President Porfirio Diaz officially inaugurated the university on September 22, 1910.

-- In March 2011, FMVZ became the first veterinary school in Mexico to be granted full accreditation status from the American Veterinary Medical Association Council on Education.2 Veterinary students graduate with a Medico Veterinario Zootecnista (MVZ) degree.
+In March 2011, FMVZ became the first veterinary school in Mexico to be granted full accreditation status from the American Veterinary Medical Association Council on Education.
+Veterinary students graduate with a Medico Veterinario Zootecnista (MVZ) degree.

 UNAM/FMVZ is located in Mexico City, Mexico’s capital and largest city.
 In 2016, the city’s estimated population was 8.9 million people.
 The Mexico City metropolitan area is the largest in the western hemisphere, with a population of 21.2 million people.
 The city’s origin dates back to 1325, when the Aztecs built Tenochtitlan on an island of Lake Texcoco.
 The Spaniards built Mexico City over Tenochtitlan.